Healthy Homes Assessment Normandale

 Rental Property Home Assessments Normandale

-Areas of rental properties that are impacted through the Healthy Homes Standard in Normandale include each:
+The areas of rental property that are affected to Health Homes Standard.
+Healthy Homes Standards in Normandale include each:

 • Bedroom